AryanDemi/AryanDemi/README.md

 - 👋 Hi, I’m @AryanDemi
-- 👀 I’m interested in everything except boys😆😆

 - 🌱 I’m currently learning everything

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Email: aryanbokde210105@gmail.com

 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i wonder...

 <!---
 AryanDemi/AryanDemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.